-Open service door, if possible, enough to activate alternating red lights when traffic is a safe distance from the school bus.
+Activate alternating red lights when traffic is a safe distance from the school bus and ensure stop arm is extended..

 Make a final check to see that all traffic has stopped before completely opening the door and signaling students to approach.